Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: A priori estimates for solutions of ( )

 Therefore ({\it cf.} \eqref{revision1second2})

 and ({\it cf.} (\ref{approx21}))

 The values of $c_j,$ $j=1,2,3,$ in (\ref{approx11})--(\ref{approx12}), (\ref{approx21})--(\ref{approx22}) will be determined in Section \ref{gen_est_section}.

 \begin{remark} The existence of two distinguished scalings for the operator ${\mathcal A}_\chi$ plays a key role in the proof of Theorem \ref{main_result_general}.
-When adopting the first scaling, we approximate the eigenvalue of ${\mathcal A}_\chi$ of order $|\chi|^4$.
-The appropriate eigenfunction has in-plane components of order $|\chi|$ and the vertical component of order one, thus we achieve one more order of precision in $|\chi|$ for the first two components, {\it cf.} (\ref{approx11})--(\ref{approx12}).
-Under the second scaling, we approximate two eigenvalues of order $|\chi|^2$.
-The appropriate eigenfunctions are of order one and we approximate them with precision of order $|\chi|,$ {\it cf.} (\ref{approx21})--(\ref{approx22}). \end{remark}
+When adopting the first scaling, we approximate the eigenspace ${\mathcal A}_\chi$ corresponding to the eigenvalue of order $|\chi|^4$.
+The related normalised eigenfunction has in-plane components of order $|\chi|$ and the vertical component of order one, thus we achieve one more order of precision in $|\chi|$ for the first two components, {\it cf.} (\ref{approx11})--(\ref{approx12}).
+Under the second scaling, we approximate the space spanned by eigenfunctions of the two eigenvalues of ${\mathcal A}_\chi$ of order $|\chi|^2$.
+The related normalised eigenfunctions have components of order one and we approximate them with precision of order $|\chi|,$ {\it cf.} (\ref{approx21})--(\ref{approx22}). \end{remark}